Sz-Daniel/Tarkony/README.md

 Accordion mostly displays simple text, so I had to override its parent component to improve layout.
 Yes, the console currently looks bad due to the category structure, which is why I plan to refactor that component.
 For now, it’s functional.

-### `ItemLDetail.tsx`
+### `ItemDetail.tsx`

 Part of ItemList.
 This simple component receives an item ID and fetches its remaining data.
-Currently, it renders a basic table to verify data integrity — a first iteration.
+Currently, it renders a box-based layout to verify data integrity, and with hover will shows the deals for that
-Planned: introduce a box-based layout consistent with ItemList and a feature-rich MUIHover.

 ### `MUIHover.tsx`